 If you’ve spent any time near a body of water during the spring and summer months, chances are, you’ve seen little tadpoles swimming around.
 They can be found in rivers, ponds, creeks, and even puddles; you can find them in nearly any body of water during certain times of the year.

 These interesting little creatures are on their way to adulthood.
 The tadpoles themselves, if you’ve seen them swimming, have successfully hatched from eggs and they’re currently in transition to becoming little froglets and eventually juvenile and full-grown, adult frogs (or toads).

 There are many fascinating things about tadpoles and that’s the reason for this page!
 I’ve listed 10 of the most interesting facts below!
-I hope you enjoy.
+I hope you enjoy it.

-1. Bullfrog Tadpoles Can Grow Long as a Banana
+1. Bullfrog Tadpoles Can Grow as Long as a Banana

 It sounds false but I assure you, it’s true.
 Bullfrogs are some the world’s largest frogs so it’s no surprise that their tadpoles would be big too.
 While it’s not common for a bullfrog’s tadpole to grow bigger than a banana, it does happen!

 In fact, researchers at Southwestern Research Station discovered a giant tadpole during their initiative to remove invasive bullfrogs from certain ponds.
 As you can see from the picture above, that’s a giant tadpole!

 Tadpoles have a few different names; these names are used to describe either frogs or toads but sometimes they’re used interchangeably.
 A tadpole is the offspring of frogs while a